 The Novitiate – Religious life begins with the novitiate where novices are directed toward a more intimate union with Christ, nurtured by silence, solitude, prayer and the generous giving of self to community and to apostolic activity.
 The novice directress guides the novices through two distinct years of formation.

-First-Year Novitiate – Canonical Year – The principal purpose of the canonical year is to initiate the novice gradually into the essential and primary requirements of the religious life through prayer, reflection and instruction.
-At this stage, the novice’s time is devoted principally to deepening her spiritual life.Second Year Novitiate – The second year novitiate stage continues to prepare the novice to combine contemplation with apostolic love in a formation that is spiritual, communal, intellectual and apostolic.
+Second-Year Novitiate – The second-year novitiate stage continues to prepare the novice to combine contemplation with apostolic love in a formation that is spiritual, communal, intellectual and apostolic.
 The novice is guided through a more intense study of the evangelical counsels of chastity, poverty and obedience in preparation for her First Profession.

 Juniorate – The juniorate stage of formation begins when a novice professes her first vows.
 She professes her vows of chastity, poverty and obedience for one year (temporary profession.)
 During the following five to seven years of temporary profession the juniorate program aims to strengthen a sister’s love for and fidelity to the Congregation; to provide a means for her progressive growth in maturity; to supply the professional education necessary for her authentic apostolic witness; and to help her prepare to assume the responsibility of perpetual vows.
 (Faithful Witness, 72-73)